Deer Hunting Regulations

 Blinds and Tree Stands

-All firearm and bow and arrow deer hunters utilizing a ground blind when a firearm deer season is concurrently open must display 200 square inches of hunter orange atop the blind and visible from all sides or within five feet outside the blind and higher than the blind or at least three feet off the ground, whichever is higher.
+All firearm and bow and arrow deer hunters utilizing a ground blind when a bow and firearm deer season are concurrently open must display 200 square inches of hunter orange atop the blind and visible from all sides or within five feet outside the blind and higher than the blind or at least three feet off the ground, whichever is higher.
 During these concurrent seasons, bowhunters in tree stands also should consider wearing hunter orange.

 A “ground blind” is defined as a temporary, man-made structure used for the purpose of concealing from sight a person who is hunting.
 A ground blind is not a naturally occurring feature that a hunter merely uses for concealment.

 The State Park Service has modified its policy on the use of hunting tree stands and ground blinds on state parks, forests and recreation areas where hunting is allowed.
-To view the updated policy, visit the State Park Service website atNJParksandForests
+To view the updated policy, visit the State Park Service website atNJParksandForests.org/stand-blind_policy.htm.

 Baiting is allowed for deer hunting.
 Hunters may hunt for deer while in a tree, on the ground or in a structure and from any height and any distance from the bait pile.
 Hunters should check with the landowner or administrative agency before placing bait on their hunting area as baiting is not allowed on properties such as national wildlife refuges.